 Hire a car or taxi and check out some local eateries such as Hog Heaven Restaurant with its incredible view, or The Restaurant at Leverick Bay,

 Day 6 Leverick Bay, Virgin Gorda – Anegada

 Today you’ll sail to Marina Cay.
 From here, you’ll have a great starting point for the day’s adventures.
 Take the dinghy to Scrub Island and Great Camanoe.
 Explore the shallow water around Marina Cay.
-At night, this area is often lit up from the moored yachts, creating a beautiful view of the undersea world.
+At night, the moored yachts often lit up this area, creating a beautiful view of the undersea world.